 Word count: 2000-8000 words per story.
 Stories with word counts falling outside these limits will be considered, if exceptionally crafted.

 Stories should be for readers of the English language.
 We are flexible in our use of English and invite a broad range of vernaculars.
 Be considerate of your audience but stay true to your world.

 We encourage a diversity of authors, characters, and settings.
 We want to hear from and about all cultures, locations, genders, orientations and abilities.

-Simultaneous submissions and multiple submissions are accepted, but please submit each story separately (one story per submission), and let us know immediately if your story is accepted elsewhere.
+Simultaneous submissions and multiple submissions are accepted, but let us know immediately if your story is accepted elsewhere.
 We accept previously unpublished works only (please do not submit material which has been published on personal websites).

 What we’re looking for:

 We want to see stories which thoughtfully investigate potential futures under our changing climate.